Hari Rajesh

 ————————

 Hello!
-I am an undergraduate student at Rutgers University studying chemistry and physics with a math minor.
+I am a soon-to-be graduate student at Northwestern University starting in September 2026 studying theoretical chemistry.
+I graduated from Rutgers University with a B.S. in physics and chemistry with a math minor.
 You can check out my various projects on this website.
 You can also check out my CV.

-My primary interests lie in theoretical and computational science at the interface of chemistry, condensed matter physics, and materials science.
-I am particularly interested in analyzing problems using the tools of quantum and statistical mechanics.
+My primary interests lie in theoretical and computational science at the interface of chemistry and soft, living, and active matter physics.
+I am particularly interested in analyzing problems using non-equilibrium statistical mechanics and stochastic thermodynamics.
 I love using computer simulations to develop theoretical models which give experimentally verifiable predictions.

 At Rutgers, I have been working with Professor Rick Remsing in theoretical and computational chemical physics.
 As part of the Remsing Lab, I have worked on two projects.
 First, I analyzed the effect of long-range electrostatics on solvation dynamics.
 My second project focuses on analyzing the properties of nanoconfined electrolytes using lattice models and statistical mechanics.
 Specifically, I have been really interested in studying frustrated and topological phases in these models in order to understand the interesting electrochemical properties of nanoconfined electrolytes.
 You can check out my work on these projects here or by clicking the image.